 Hypothesis 5 and Hypothesis 5, extended, follow from propositions 4 through 7.
 The more salient a person's leadership identity is in a decision making situation, the more likely they will be to make the decision by selecting an option that is most aligned with their leadership identity standard.
 Participants with stronger leadership identities will value options more to maintain this standard than participant's who do not see themselves as leaders or who have a weaker leadership identity.
-When making decisions in Condition 1, where performance of a leadership identity can be indicted by the option selected, participants with stronger leadership identities are going to be more motivated to make the decision in a way that verifies that identity and their self-concept.
+When making decisions in Condition 1, where performance of a leadership identity can be indicted by the option selected, participants with stronger leadership identity is with stronger leadership identity.

+and their self-concept.
 Therefore they are also motivated to choose an option that is consistent with their self-concept.
 Participants with weak leadership identities will be more strongly motivated by the decision's instrumental goal of making the best leadership decision.
 These participants are predicted to have weaker option preferences and so may be more likely to access useful information that can indicate which option is best for attaining the decision's instrumental goal.
 If participants with weak leadership identities do well, they gain in a highly socially valued skill.
 If they underperform, they have little to lose.